-The Schools database covers all State and Independent schools in the UK , the Isle of Man and the Channel Islands.
+The Schools database covers all State and Independent Schools in the UK as well as Multi Academy Trusts.
 Schools in the UK are funded, managed and structured in a wide variety of ways.
 There are three broad types - Community (funded by the taxpayer and controlled by a Local Authority), Academy (funded primarily by the tax payer but independent of Local Authority control) and Independent (funded privately).
 The Head Teacher is usually the ultimate decision maker for each school.

 Types of School:

-Academies - these are in England and are mainly Secondary Schools., They are directly funded by Central Government and are independent of Local Authority control.
+Academies - these are primarily in England and many Community Schools of all types have transferred to Academy status and continue to do so.
+They are directly funded by Central Government and are independent of Local Authority control.
 As well as their Public funding, they may also receive funding from the private sector in the form of sponsors.
+Academies are often (and increasingly) managed through Multi Academy Trusts (MATs) - these provide a centralised board and resources and are funded either by taking a proportion of each member School funding, or by pooling all funding and redistributing.

-Independent Schools tend to fall into two groups - Public and Preparatory Schools, and Other Independent Schools, which can be very small.
-They are either privately owned or owned by a Charity and completely autonomous.
+Independent Schools - are primarily funded by fee paying pupils.
+They tend to fall into two groups - Public or Preparatory Schools and Other Independent Schools, which can be very small.
+They are either owned Privately or by a Charity and are completely autonomous of state control and do not have to follow the National Curriculum.
+They are, however, still subject to School inspection by the respective national regulatory bodies.

-Special Schools - serve the specific needs of children with physical disabilities or learning difficulties and therefore tend to be small.
-They may be either Maintained Special Schools, run by the Local Authority, or Independent Special Schools - privately owned and run but the pupils may be funded by their Local Authority.
+Special Schools - serve the specific needs of children with physical disabilities or learning difficulties and therefore tend to be quite small.
+There are a number of types, including Maintained Special Schools, run by the Local Authority, Academies and Independent Special Schools which are privately owned and run but the pupils may be funded by their Local Authority.

 First, Middle and Upper schools (the latter normally covering the 13 to 18 age range) - a three tier system run by a number of Local Authorities.

-Sixth Form Colleges and Colleges of Further Education - About half of UK Secondary Schools include a Sixth Form for 16-18 (A Level or Equivalent) education.
-In addition to these, there are a number of Colleges providing the same services (These are listed in Further and Higher Education database).
+Sixth Form Colleges and Colleges of Further Education - About half of UK Secondary Schools include a Sixth Form for the 16-18 age groups (A Level or Equivalent, otherwise known as Further Education).
+In addition to these, there are a number of dedicated Further Education Colleges providing the same and often broader services (These are listed in Further and Higher Education database).

 Additional data collected within the Schools database: